apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 This is very similar to default configuration with a few key differences:

 1. SCL is used to shim a new path, "php-fpm" is picked up in this shimmed path. /usr/sbin/php-fpm would be incorrect.
-2. An empty ExecStart= clears any previous ExecStart directives.
+2. An empty `ExecStart=` clears any previous ExecStart directives.
 Without this, ExecStart would be appended to the inherited ExecStart= command that starts PHP-FPM.
-3. --nodaemonize changes to --daemonize to ensure systemd picks up the scl to php-fpm process image change.
+3. `--nodaemonize` changes to `--daemonize` to ensure systemd picks up the scl to php-fpm process image change.

 PHP runtimes are located in `php<MAJOR><MINOR>-runtime` packages. `php<MAJOR><MINOR>` is a dummy package that pulls in dependency packages, including runtime.

 SCL collection configuration is defined in /etc/scl/conf.
 Remi PHP versions are named php\<MAJOR>\<MINOR>.

+### Installing modules

+Remi does not support manual installation of modules.
+Use packages provided through the public RPM repository. `yum list 'php*-pecl-*'` will give an indication of packages available for install.

 ### Adding non-PHP Remi packages